About the Program

 Accommodation & Meals

-Volunteers on this amazing program will primarily be accommodated within a dedicated volunteer house, conveniently located on the grounds of the local team’s office in the heart of Santa Barbara de Heredia, just 20 mins north of Costa Rica’s bustling capital city of San Jose.
+Volunteers on this program are hosted by wonderful local families during their stay in Santa Barbara de Heredia; located just 20 mins north of Costa Rica’s bustling capital city of San Jose.

-Volunteers are provided 2 meals per day (breakfast and lunch) at the volunteer house throughout the week.
-Dinner is generally not included and volunteers tend to eat out at one of the local cafes or restaurants where you can try cheap and tasty local food.
-You are also free to buy bread and other snacks.
-The meals provided are mostly vegetarian, local cuisine.
-Conveniently, there is also a fridge and basic cooking facilities if volunteers would occasionally like to prepare their own meals.
-Easy!
+Volunteers are provided 2 meals per day (breakfast and lunch) throughout the placement.
+Dinner is not included but can be arranged with the hosts, prepared yourself or eaten out at one of the local cafes or restaurants where you can try cheap and tasty local food.
+The meals provided are local cuisine and predominantly vegetarian.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.